MED-1996/Decentralized_Election/README.md

 * Fundamentals of Solidity.
 * Fundamentals of Brownie.
 * How to interact with the ethereum blockchain.
-* How to stage and commit changes from a local repository to the github repository.
+* How to stage and commit changes from a local repository to a github repository.
 * Difficulties in making a decentralized election.

 # Image :framed_picture: